Alomahuang/blogger/_posts/2022-12-07-Freelance as developer.md

   - Web
 tags:
   - Freelance
+toc: true
+toc_sticky: true
 ---

-💡  Working as a freelancer has some advantages.
+Working as a freelancer has some advantages.
 It is more than just cash in your skills; it also gives you the freedom to pick the project that interests you.
 {: .notice--info}

 ## Pros and Cons